RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 **Does not work well in:**

-- Achivements for optional events that aren't missable
+- Achievements for optional events that aren't missable
 - Achievements where sequence breaking is possible
 - Games with large spans of time between events (especially if the player can save before the next event)
 - Events that can be done in any order.